Where is the conversation? - Planeta.com

 Where is the conversation?
 Everywhere.
 Or simpler, online and offline.

-‘Conversation’ has emerged as one of the fave buzzwords on the social web.
+In the late 00s ‘conversation’ emerged as one of the fave buzzwords on the social web.
 Journalism outlets more than ever are encouraging readers/listeners/viewers to ‘have your say.’
+Why?
 User-generated content is cheaper than reporters.

-Do we have a say?
+“Have your say” was and remains a mantra.
+Do we really have a say?
+And do we want to hear what others are saying?
+Check out the chats on Nextdoor.

 Sometimes we are not sure (read: oblivious to) where the conversation lies or what we should expect from face-to-face chats or responses in online comments.
 Where is the conversation?